ludo237/ludo237/README.md

 ### My work 👨‍💻

-I am currently working on [6GO](https://6go.it), which is one of my companies, as a CTO.
+Formerly the CTO of [6GO](https://6go.eu), which was one of my companies I'm currently seeking for new challenges and opportunities around the world.
 I'm also a retired investor now I'm a proudly Bitcoin only owner.

 ### Sponsoriships